programminghistorian/jekyll/en/lessons/iiif-images-and-manifests-github.md

 difficulty: 2
 activity: presenting
 topics: [api, data-management, website]
-abstract: This lesson demonstrates how to create and host International Image Interoperability Framework (IIIF) manifests using GitHub Pages, to display and share image files.
-This lesson includes three methods for creating simple IIIF-compliant images, each increasing in complexity and difficulty.
+abstract: This lesson demonstrates how to display and share image files on the web using the International Image Interoperability Framework (IIIF) and Github Pages.
+After explaining how to create and host IIIF manifests, this lesson walks through creation of IIIF-compliant images using three different methods, ranging from beginner to advanced levels of difficulty.
 avatar_alt: Three stylised eye-like spiral motifs, each with a fan of vertical ridges above a curved, swirling base, arranged in a triangular pattern on a light background.
 doi: 10.46430/phen0135
 ---